jcpascolo/meteologica-test/README.md

 ## Description

-This project have been created for an application for a job in [Meteologica](http://www.meteologica.com/).
+This project has been created for a job application in [Meteologica](http://www.meteologica.com/).

 It has been made in Vue.js using the vue-cli.